geoportti/geospatial-challenge-camp/source/index.rst

          Geospatial Challenge Camp aims at engaging young scientists and students to solve real-world sustainability challenges with digital data and location technologies.
-In 2025, the topic of the challenge is *Health and Wellbeing*.
+In 2026, the topic of the challenge is *Sustainable Mobility and Transportation*.

     .. grid-item-card:: :fas:`bell` When?
         :link: tabs/schedule.html

-        Starting on February 13-14th, 2025 with a kick-off event and closing on May 6th, 2025.
-Multi-disciplinary teams of young scientists work in close collaboration with different stakeholders to co-create digital and social innovations related to our health and wellbeing challenges.
+        Starting on February 12-13th, 2026 with a kick-off event and closing on May 11th, 2026.
+Multi-disciplinary teams of young scientists work in close collaboration with different stakeholders to co-create digital and social innovations related to our sustainable mobility and transportation challenges.

     .. grid-item-card:: :fas:`plug` How to cooperate with us and sign-up for the challenge?
          :link: index.html#sign-up

          Researchers and students, check below how to sign-up for the Geospatial Challenge Camp to boost your digital data and innovations skills and enlarge your networks.
-         Collaborators, read more on how to be involved and match your digital health and well-being information needs and opportunities with us.
+         Collaborators, read more on how to be involved and match your mobility and transportation needs and opportunities with us.

 Overview
 ========

 The Geospatial Challenge Camp is a skills development and innovation service of `Geoportti Research Infrastructure <https://www.geoportti.fi/>`__ and `Location Innovation Hub (LIH) <https://www.maanmittauslaitos.fi/en/locationinnovationhub>`__ which is one of the European Digital Innovation Hubs.
-The Geospatial Challenge Camp is a 12-week long challenge-based course (5 ECTS) that aims to provide participants a chance to tackle relevant real-world challenges in cross-disciplinary teams.
+The Geospatial Challenge Camp is a 13-week long challenge-based course (5 ECTS) that aims to provide participants a chance to tackle relevant real-world challenges in cross-disciplinary teams.
 The participants are doctoral and post-doctoral researchers plus master students from Finnish universities and research organizations.
 They will work together in multidisciplinary teams and collaborate with mentors and stakeholders.